 Your computer doesn’t need exclusive access to the storage device, so there’s no need to connect the storage, disconnect it, or have separate partitions for different types of data.
 Android can also use ext4 or any other file system it wants — Windows doesn’t have to understand the file system, only Android does.

 In practice, MTP functions a lot like USB mass storage.
 For example, an MTP device shows up in Windows Explorer so you can browse and transfer files.
-Linux also include offers for MTP devices via libmtp, which is generally included with popular desktop Linux distributions.
+Linux also supports MTP devices via libmtp, which is generally included with popular desktop Linux distributions.
 MTP devices should appear on your Linux desktop’s file manager, too.

 Apple’s Mac OS X is a holdout — it doesn’t include MTP support at all.
 Apple’s iPod, iPhone, and iPad use their own proprietary syncing protocol along with iTunes, so why would they want to support a competing protocol?